ProgrammingWarmups/www.warmups.dev/warmups/warmup1.md

   - Produces the output `Mean: 4.0` by adding suitable values to `numbers`
   - Uses the correct equation for calculating the arithmetic mean
   - Uses the correct `print` statement to display the arithmetic mean
-- Complete the tasks indicated by each `TODO` marker, removing the `TODO` when finished
+- Complete the tasks indicated by each `TODO` marker and remove the `TODO` when finished
 - Questions or comments about this warmup? <a href = "https://github.com/gkapfham/www.warmups.dev/discussions">Join the discussion!</a>

 <hr>